Bob Mortimer: Solo career and appearances

+In March 2025, Mortimer starred in and won the first series of LOL: Last One Laughing UK.
+In August 2025, it was announced he'd return to the show as a contestant again for the second series in 2026.

 Personal life

-Mortimer has suffered from rheumatoid arthritis since childhood, which gives him great pain when he is stressed, especially before making a television series or embarking on a tour.
-On those occasions, he controls it with steroids.
+Mortimer has suffered from rheumatoid arthritis since childhood; he controls it with steroids.

-In October 2015, Mortimer underwent triple bypass surgery, which led to the cancellation of the first leg of the Reeves and Mortimer 25 years tour.
-Half an hour before the surgery, he married Lisa Matthews, his girlfriend of 22 years.
-They have two sons named Harry and Tom.

-Mortimer is a lifelong fan of his hometown football team Middlesbrough FC and the rock band Free.
 During his appearance on Desert Island Discs, he revealed that he dealt with crippling shyness until the age of 30, which only began to improve after his initial television success; he also reflected on how his father's early death had shaped his personality, despite not realising how much this event had affected him as a child.

-In September 2021, Mortimer released an autobiography titled And Away....
+In October 2015, Mortimer underwent triple bypass surgery, which led to the cancellation of the first leg of the Reeves and Mortimer 25 Years tour.
+On the day of his hospital admission, he married Lisa Matthews, his girlfriend of 22 years, under a special marriage licence express from London.
+They have two sons.